unbit/uwsgi.it/INSTALL.md

 Let's edit /etc/fstab

-First step is finding the line on which the rootfs (or more general where /containers, the home of our container will be stored).
+First step is finding the line on which the rootfs (or more general where /containers, the home of our containers) will be stored.
 Once found add quota support:

 ```sh
 ...